chaunceygardiner/weewx-loopdata/README.md

 ### Using week, month, year and rainyear fields

-Since LoopData primes its accumlators at startup with archive records, there can be a significant startup penalty to use week, month, year and rainyear fields.
+Since LoopData primes its accumlators at startup with archive records, there

+fields.
 Please keep this in mind when deciding whether or not to use these fields.
 This should be The aren't may applications where using these fields.